dyne/devuan-sdk/README.md

 build-sign
 ```

-The `build` command is really a wrapper among various steps, to list
+The `auto-build` command is really a wrapper among various steps, to
-them one can use again `build-[tab]`.
+list them one can use again `build-[tab]`.
 All steps can be launched
-independently:
+standalone:

 ```
 build-deps